Cultural impact of Taylor Swift: Academic programs

 Various higher educational institutions offer undergraduate and elective courses focusing on Swift.
 Many of the courses employ a dissection of Swift's work as "an entry point into criticism, analysis, and broader cultural issues and touchstones."
-A number of universities, such as Indiana University Bloomington, University of Birmingham, University of Kent, University of Liverpool, and University of Melbourne have hosted academic conferences or symposia dedicated to researching topics of Swift's impact.
-In 2024, her lyrics (Note: The first verse, first chorus, and second verse of "I Hate It Here", the 23rd song on The Tortured Poets Department: The Anthology) were the subject of two questions in the University of São Paulo's FUVEST test, the foremost entrance examination to Brazilian universities.
+A number of universities, such as Indiana University Bloomington, University of Birmingham, University of Kent, University of Liverpool, University of Rhode Island, and University of Melbourne have hosted academic conferences, symposia or lectures about Swift's cultural impact.
+In 2024, her lyrics were the subject of two questions (Note: Annotations of select verses of the song "I Hate It Here", the 23rd track on The Tortured Poets Department: The Anthology) in the University of São Paulo's FUVEST test, the foremost entrance examination to Brazilian universities.